-The impacts of the Covid-19 crisis on global energy demand and CO2 emissions
+Exploring the impacts of the Covid-19 pandemic on global energy markets, energy resilience, and climate change

 The coronavirus (Covid-19) has created the biggest global crisis in generations, sending shock waves through health systems, economies, and societies around the world.
 Faced with an unprecedented situation, governments are focused on bringing the disease under control and reviving their economies.

 The energy sector was severely affected by repeated lockdowns in 2020, with slowed transport, trade and economic activity across the globe pushing energy use down by 4%.
 But even as waves of the pandemic continued to roll across the world in 2020, stimulus packages and vaccine roll outs allowed much economic activity to return, and global energy demand was seen rebounding by 4.6% in 2021, taking it above pre-pandemic levels.